 UPDATE 11/5/19: The FTC has filed a lawsuit against Neora, formerly known as Nerium International, alleging that the company has operated as an illegal pyramid scheme since its founding in 2011.
 The FTC’s action comes three years after TINA.org filed a complaint with the agency alerting it to the company’s deceptive marketing practices.

-Nerium International, a 7-year-old Texas-based MLM and the subject of a TINA.org complaint to the FTC, wants to turn the page.
+Nerium International, a 7-year-old Texas-based Multilevel Marketing – a way of distributing products or services in which the distributors earn income from their own retail sales and from retail sales made by their direct and indirect recruits. and the subject of a TINA.org complaint to the FTC, wants to turn the page.
 According to a recently launched website registered to Nerium, the top 20 DSA member company is set to debut a new MLM called Neora.
 It’s framing the maneuver as “a bold rebranding and reinvention as we move forward into the future, never looking back.”
-Which begs the question: Why doesn’t Nerium want to look back?
+Which begs the question: Why does Nerium never want to look back?

 In addition to the name change, Nerium says there will be a new global headquarters for Neora and a “revolutionary compensation plan.”
 But other than that, it doesn’t seem that much is changing.
 It appears that the same leadership will remain in position; the same skin care products and supplements will be sold; and the same Nerium ‘N’ logo will be tailored for Neora.

 Co-founder and chief sales and marketing officer Amber Olson Rourke spins it this way: